mae92/MutantHuntWGS/README.md

 1. Open the terminal

-2. Set working directory to /Analysis_Directory/MutantHunter-master/DockerFile by typing `cd /Analysis_Directory/MutantHunter-master/DockerFile`
+2. Set working directory to /Analysis_Directory/MutantHunt-master/DockerFile by typing `cd /Analysis_Directory/MutantHuntWGS-master/DockerFile`

-3. Run the following command (by copying and pasting it into the terminal window and pressing enter) to build the Docker container on your computer: `docker build -t mutant_hunter - < Dockerfile-MutantHunter` If you are prompted for a password (by sudo) just type in your computer password.
+3. Run the following command (by copying and pasting it into the terminal window and pressing enter) to build the Docker container on your computer: `docker build -t mutant_hunt_wgs - < Dockerfile-MutantHuntWGS` If you are prompted for a password (by sudo) just type in your computer password.

 4. Run this command to get info on the container you just built: `docker image ls`

-5. Run this command to run the container `sudo docker run -it -v /Users/mitchellellison/Desktop/Analysis_Directory:/MutantHunter/Analysis_Directory mutant_hunter`
+5. Run this command to run the container `sudo docker run -it -v /Users/mitchellellison/Desktop/Analysis_Directory:/Main/Analysis_Directory mutant_hunter`

 ## Running Mutant Hunter

-1. From within the Docker container navigate to the directory containing the MutantHunter software by running the following command `cd /MutantHunter/Analysis_Directory/MutantHunter-master/MutantHunter_Code`
+1. From within the Docker container navigate to the directory containing the MutantHuntWGS software by running the following command `cd /Main/Analysis_Directory/MutantHuntWGS-master/Code`

-2. Use the following command to make sure MutantHunter.sh is executable `chmod 777 MutantHunter.sh`
+2. Use the following command to make sure MutantHuntWGS.sh is executable `chmod 777 MutantHuntWGS.sh`

-3. Run MutantHunter as shown above.
+3. Run MutantHuntWGS as shown above.